ceu-lang/ceu/docs/manual/v0.20/docs/statements/index.md

 # Statements

-A program in Céu is a sequence of statements delimited by an enclosing block as
+A program in Céu is a sequence of statements delimited by an implicit enclosing
-follows:
+block:

 ```ceu
 Program ::= Block